Harnack inequality and Liouville-type theorems for Ornstein-Uhlenbeck and Kolmogorov operators: Introduction and main results

-Therefore, since the {\em antisymmetric} matrices have purely imaginary eigenvalues, with our assumption on the matrix $B$, the aforementioned Priola and Zabczyk theorem implies that the {\em bounded} solutions to $\elleo u=0$ in $\erren$ are constant.
+\item[$(ii)$] the real part of every eigenvalue of the matrix B is non-positive. \end{itemize} } If the matrix $B$ satisfies \eqref{H}, its eigenvalues have real part equal to zero.
+Then, the aforementioned Priola and Zabczyk theorem implies that the {\em bounded} solutions to $\elleo v=0$ in $\erren$ are constant.

 Theorem \ref{pa} is a Corollary of the following Liouville theorem \av at $t=-\infty$\cv\ for the {\em evolution counterpart} of $\elleo$, i.e., for the Kolmogorov operator in $\erreu=\erre_x^N\times \erre_t$